DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 There is a variety of options.
 Some examples follow.

-## Example: Generation of an Encrypted JWT using a public key
+### Generation of an Encrypted JWT using a public key

   ```xml
   <JavaCallout name="Java-JWTGeneration">